kennyHH/Challs/Forensics/glitch_gif/Readme.md

 The flag is hidden in frame18 - `final_glitch.gif` or frame52-54 - `final_glitch_v2`
 The flag format is: `freshers{...}`

+## Hint
+*Hint: Not all frames are created equal... 👀*

 ## Learning Objectives

 - Understanding GIF file structure
 - Frame-by-frame analysis techniques
-- Using multimedia forensics tools

 ## Author